West Bengal Industrial Development Corporation

 GSDF Growth

-The Government of West Bengal's 'Development Model' has been the story of inclusive growth achieved through strategic, balanced, and focused government interventions for economic development and welfare measures.
-The wide array of sector specific innovative policies, regulatory mechanisms and delivery models have enabled the State to fulfil the aspirations of its investors and people.
+The Government of West Bengal’s ‘Development Model’ has been the story of inclusive growth achieved through strategic, balanced, and focused government interventions for economic development and welfare measures.
+The wide arrays of sector specific innovative policies, regulatory mechanisms and delivery models have enabled the State to fulfil the aspirations of its investors and people.
+Today, Bengal is one of the top states in MSME development with about 89 lakh MSME units, accounting for 14% of India’s total MSMEs with significant export potential.
+The volume of IT Exports from the state has grown from INR 8,335 crore in 2010-2011 to over INR 33,000 crores in 2022-23 indicating 3.96 times increase in 12 years.

 The following few indicators unfold the Story of Bengal written in the last decade – which may attract the concerned investors in the relevant domain.